Generalized Linear Bandits: Almost Optimal Regret with One-Pass Update: Conclusion

 \section{Conclusion}

 This paper proposed a new method for the GLB problem that achieves a nearly optimal regret bound of $\mathcal{O}(\log T \sqrt{T/\kappa_*})$ with $\mathcal{O}(1)$ time and space complexities per round.
-Our approach builds on a novel analysis of the OMD estimator using the mix loss, enabling the construction of a tight confidence set for action selection.
-A natural extension of our method is to incorporate a warm-up strategy, as done in prior work, to improve the dependence on $S$ and obtain $\kappa_{\mathcal{X}}$-based bounds.
-Besides, it remains open whether one can achieve the geometry-aware bounds similar in GLBs to those in the logistic bandit~\citep{conf/aistats/AbeilleFC21}.
-Another direction is to relax the self-concordance assumption (Assumption~\ref{assum:self-concordant}) toward the relaxed conditions studied by~\citet{NeurIPS'24:self-concordance-bandits}.
+Our approach builds on a novel analysis of the OMD estimator using the mix loss, enabling a tight confidence set construction for arm selection.
+A natural extension is to incorporate a warm-up strategy, as in prior work, to improve the dependence on $S$ and obtain $\kappa_{\mathcal{X}}$-based bounds.
+It also remains open whether geometry-aware bounds for GLBs can be achieved similar to those in logistic bandits~\citep{conf/aistats/AbeilleFC21}.
+Other directions include relaxing the self-concordance assumption toward weaker conditions~\citep{NeurIPS'24:self-concordance-bandits}, or improving $d$-dependence in the finite-arm setting~\citep{ICML'21:logistic-bandit-confidence,AAAI'22:experimental-design-logistic-bandits}.

+\begin{ack} Peng Zhao was supported by NSFC (62206125) and the Xiaomi Foundation.
+MS was supported by the Institute for AI and Beyond, UTokyo.
+The authors thank the reviewers for their valuable feedback and for bringing to our attention the recent works~\citep{arXiv'25:confidence-sequential-likelihood-mixing,arXiv'25:GLM-confidence-sequence}. \end{ack}